-The radar equipment that has been brought in to help the search (PA) Police have also been granted permission to investigate two others areas of land, it is understood.
+Police have also been granted permission to investigate two others areas of land, it is understood.
 One of these is believed to be even closer to the McCanns' apartment.

 But they have been given a deadline of Friday and it is understood that if nothing of significance is found before then, they must stop.

 The large section of land is being guarded day and night by armed local police with dogs, and a large yellow-and-white cordon.